Oteng/vertxstarter/README.md

 business logic but as a glue for the rest of the application.

 ### `controllers` Package
 This package contains all the controllers of the application.
-This was intened to be one class for one endpoint.
+This was intended to be one class for one endpoint.
 However you can do whatever you want :)

 ### `routes`Package